 1- Cowpea (Vigna unguiculata).

 A heat-loving, drought-resistant and poor-soil-adapted plant, the humble cowpea is a powerhouse of organic matter and food production.
 The tender leaves are edible and have a sweet, mild taste, and you can also eat the pods and the beans of any plant that you don’t cut young.
-Even if you go ahead and decide to harvest cowpeas after they have grown to full maturity (bear in mind that they won’t decompose as quickly and as such they won’t release as many nutrients for the next season, though) the organic matter produced by fully-grown cowpeas will be enough to significantly improve your soil quality.
+Even if you go ahead and decide to harvest cowpeas after they have grown to full maturity (bear in mind that they won’t decompose as quickly and as such, they won’t release as many nutrients for the next season, though) the organic matter produced by fully-grown cowpeas will be enough to significantly improve your soil quality by using soil fertilizers.

 2- Pigeon pea (Cajanus cajan).